 - Animal Wrongs Group: The Militia for Ethical Animal Treatment, who throw "bricks of love" at those who harm animals.

-- Author Avatar: The Cartoonist, an obvious avatar for creator Dave White, as well as a parody of the Mary Sue.
+- Author Avatar: The Cartoonist, an obvious avatar for creator Dave White, as well as a Parody Sue.

 - Bat Signal: Parodied.